oxysoft/SexyRider/README.md

 ## Acid Rain
 ![](Images/cs_AcidRain.png)

-According to the established laws of physics, visible green light oscillating at around 555nm stimulates cones on the retina more easily than other wavelenghts.
-With that in mind, I see no reason why code drawn on a green backdrop wouldn't stimulate your mind more vividly, much like green light stimulates cones.
-Why the name?
-I'm glad you ask.
-Try programming in the dark for a few hours with this color scheme, the answer will appear before you eyes.
+According to established laws of physics, visible green light oscillating at around 555nm stimulates cones on the retina more easily than other wavelengths.
+With that in mind, I see no reason why code drawn on top of a vivid green back wouldn't stimulate the mind more vividly, much like green light stimulates cones.

 # In the future...